samyeyo/rtc/README.md

 #### Build rtc

-To build **rtc**, you will need to install the LuaRT source before to proceed.
+To build **rtc**, you will need to install the LuaRT programming framework sources before to proceed.
 Go to the ```src\``` directory in the LuaRT folder and type "**make rtc**" in a command prompt.
 It should produce a "**rtc.exe**" and "**wrtc.exe**"executable.